 - Family Tax Benefit supports general household expenses.

-And with the 3 Day Guarantee coming in 2026, many families will soon be eligible for up to three days of subsidised care per week, even without meeting the activity test.
+And with the 3 Day Guarantee now in place since January 2026, many families are eligible for up to three days of subsidised care per week, even without meeting the activity test.

 Who’s Eligible?